SEI-R-2-22/u3_lesson_redux_middleware/README.md

 - When this component mounts we want to get department by id and store its products in state.

 - Create a Product Reducer, you should store an array of products in state.
 Make sure to create a type and have a default case for this reducer.
+Don't forget to add it to your store!

 - Create a new department action that retrieves the department's products, a function has been imported for you.